 b) Author names and affiliations.

-Where the family name may be ambiguous, please indicate this clearly.
-Present the authors' affiliation addresses (where the actual work was done) below the names and indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
-Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.
+Present the authors' affiliation institutions (where the actual work was done) below the names and indicate all affiliations with a lower-case superscript number immediately after the author's name and in front of the appropriate institution.
+Provide the city and country of each affiliation.

 c) Corresponding author

 Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
-Ensure that phone numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.
-Contact details must be kept up to date by the corresponding author.
+Ensure that email address is provided in addition to the complete postal address of the institution.
+Contact details must be kept up to date by the corresponding author.?

 Immediately after the abstract, provide 6 keywords or less, which will be used for indexing purposes.
 Authors should use American spelling and avoid general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be moderate with abbreviations: only abbreviations firmly established in the field are eligible.